kyegomez/Athena-for-Search/README.md

 Join us at Agora, where we are devoted to advancing humanity through creation.
 Let's shape a world that cherishes the spirit of innovation and values the joy of helping others.

 [Agora link](https://discord.gg/qUtxnK2NMf)

+# License

+## Creative Commons Disclaimer

+This project is licensed under the Creative Commons Attribution-NonCommercial (CC BY-NC) license.
+By contributing to this project or using the provided code, you agree to the following terms:

+- You are free to distribute, modify, and build upon this work for non-commercial purposes, as long as you give appropriate credit to the original creator(s).
+- Any modifications or derivative works based on this project must also be shared under the same CC BY-NC license.
+- Commercial use, sale, or incorporation of this project or its components into commercial products is strictly prohibited without obtaining explicit permission from the copyright holder(s).